eugenezastrogin/sms-moneybot/README.md

 /modignore add|remove CARD - manages list of ignored cards, records with card numbers in it won't be added through CSV import or text messages

+/modnotify add|remove notify - manages list of users to notify when you add an SMS, useful if you share a budget

 /purgeuser - deletes all transaction records of user

+/formcsv - sends CSV with monthly data formed from all available user data

 __Admin commands:__

+/wagedb user MM YYYY - returns the same output as /wage does but for arbitrary user present in database, specified by a username

 /purgedb - purges an entire database